isaiahnields/BusinessClassifier/README.md

 #### GeoNames Username

 The GeoNames Username widget allows a user to enter a GeoNames username.
 This username allows the scraper to access the functionality of GeoNames.
-[Learn more](https://www.yelp.com/developers/documentation/v3/authentication).
+[Learn more](http://www.geonames.org/login).

 #### Yelp API Key

 The Yelp API Key widget allows a user to enter a Yelp API key.
-This API key allows the scraper to access the functionality of GeoNames.
-[Learn more](http://www.geonames.org/login).
+This key allows the scraper to access the functionality of the Yelp Fusion API.
+[Learn more](https://www.yelp.com/developers/documentation/v3/authentication).

 ## Use Cases